 5:2 Diet Asian Chicken Wraps – Fast Day Meal Plan:

+Asian chicken wraps in a lettuce leaf are one of the prettiest 5:2 diet recipes I make.
 For me, one of the challenges of a 5:2 fast day menu is how to eat well without including a large portion of rice, potatoes or similar.
-Particularly in winter when I tend to yearn for warm food rather than salads.
+Particularly in winter when I tend to yearn for warm food rather than salads and sometimes feel as if I am living on diet soup recipes.
 My favourite local Chinese restaurant serves Hunan, Szechuan and Taiwanese food.
 Perhaps at the spicier end of Chinese food, it’s a real local treasure.
 I have a tendency to be lazy when I visit and pick the ‘leave it to us chef’s special menu’.
-And one of my favourite dishes is called ‘nest of imperial jewels’ - chopped prawns with mustard greens, served in an iceberg lettuce leaf.
+And one of my favourite dishes is called ‘nest of imperial jewels’ – chopped prawns with mustard greens, served in an iceberg lettuce leaf.
 I love picking up the little parcels of lettuce and decided today to make my own version for my 5:2 diet fast day.

 I had chicken, so that is the basis of my version – and I wanted to include vegetables, so very finely diced onion, carrot and celery were added.
 The sauce, I know from experience, needs to be gloopy and thick, so I used some oyster sauce and half a teaspoon of cornflour.
 And, it was absolutely delicious!
 It is quite spicy so if you prefer a milder flavour use half a chilli rather than a whole one.
 But remember that chilli and ginger are thermogenic foods and will help keep your metabolism working well on a 5:2 diet fast day.